OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/command-ref/ReadTableFromExcel/ReadTableFromExcel.md

 is to copy cells with “paste special” and then paste the values.
 It is expected that updates to POI will continue to add more formula support.

-Table columns must contain consistent data types (all strings, all numeric, etc.).
+Table columns must contain consistent data types (all strings, all numeric, etc.), which is consistent with typical TSTool command behavior.
 The following table describes how column types are determined and data values are transferred to the table.
 Column type determination uses the first data row in the specified address range.